Robust targeted exploration for systems with non-stochastic disturbances: Targeted Exploration

-Inserting Inequality \eqref{eq:zzconvex} in Inequality \eqref{eq:prop3}, and multiplying the resulting inequality by $T$ yields Inequality \eqref{eq:prop2}.
-Hence, if there exists matrices $\bar{\Phi}_\mathrm{u}$, $\bar{Z}_\mathrm{u}$ and $\hat{Z}$ that satisfy \eqref{eq:prop3}, then the condition in Proposition \ref{prop2} is satisfied and the exploration goal \eqref{eq:exp_goal2} is achieved. $ \square$ \end{pf} The bound derived in Lemma~\ref{lem:convexrel1} is tight if $\hat{Z}=\bar{Z}_\mathrm{u}$.
+then an estimate $\hat{\theta}_T$ computed as in \eqref{eq:mean_est} satisfies the exploration goal \eqref{eq:exp_goal2}. \end{prop} \ifbool{arxivversion}{The proof of the proposition is provided in Appendix \ref{app:convexrel}.}{\JV{The proof of the proposition can be derived by substituting the quadratic term $\bar{Z}_\mathrm{u}\bar{Z}_\mathrm{u}^\mathsf{H}$ in Proposition \ref{prop2} with a lower bound linear in $\bar{Z}_\mathrm{u}$ obtained by completing the square; cf. \cite[Appendix D]{venkatasubramanian2024robust}.}} The bound derived in \eqref{eq:prop3} is tight if $\hat{Z}=\bar{Z}_\mathrm{u}$.
 Since $\bar{Z}_\mathrm{u}$ comprises uncertain elements $V_\mathrm{x,tr}$, $V_\mathrm{\phi,tr}$ and the unknown decision variable $U_\mathrm{e}$, we consider a candidate $\hat{Z}$.
 Later, this relaxation is embedded an iterative process to reduce conservatism.
 In what follows, we utilize Inequality \eqref{eq:prop3} to derive a condition linear in the decision variable $U_\mathrm{e}$ that ensures the exploration goal \eqref{eq:exp_goal2}.